Diwali 2023 The Festival of Light

 I like to use air drying clay when making Diva lamps, but you could also make them using salt dough.
 Here’s a link to a lovely how to make a diva lamp with salt dough.

-Here’s our modelled Diva lamps.
+Here’s our modelled Diva lamps from a previous year below.
 I prefer to use a lighter clay as we paint them, but I’ve used the terracotta as that’s what we had left.
 We watched the Diwali videos above while we sculpted and then acted out Rama and Sita story with puppets, walking our puppets back through a row of Diva lamps.

 Making Rangoli Patterns